adrianoluis/CakePHP-YOURLS-Plugin/README.md

 	);

 # Usage
-You can call the component from any action in a controller, or automate url shortening just using the follow code in your `/app/app_controller.php`:
+You can call the component from any action in a controller or automate url shortening just using the follow code in your `/app/app_controller.php`:

 		function beforeRender() {
 			if (isset($this->shortIt) && $this->shortIt === TRUE) {